Singaporean man dies in car accident in New Zealand: Report

 Local news site Stuff.co.nz reported on Tuesday that the driver who was killed was a man from Singapore.

+Channel NewsAsia understands that Singapore's Ministry of Foreign Affairs is providing consular assistance to the family of the dead man.

-"It appears, on the face of it, that it was a head-on (crash), which would indicate one of the vehicles had crossed the centre line," said Sergeant Andrew Lyes who was quoted in the report.
+New Zealand's Sergeant Andrew Lyes was quoted in the Stuff report saying: "It appears, on the face of it, that it was a head-on (crash), which would indicate one of the vehicles had crossed the centre line,"

 "We're keeping an open mind while the crash investigation continues."